 Healthy Diverse Habitats (Mule Deer).
 Alternative 2 would place the new transmission line towers in midslope positions east of the Del Sur Ridge line in habitat characterized as chaparral plant communities.
 Although mule deer do use chaparral communities, their preferred forage consists of mast from oak woodlands, riparian plants, and edge areas where herbaceous plants and grasses are dominant.
 Under Alternative 2 potential impacts to mule deer would be considered the same as the proposed Project.
-Noise from helicopter use, which would increase as a result of Mitigation Measure V-4a (Construct, Operate, and Maintain with Helicopters - see Section C.15, Visual Resources), would be disruptive and could result in animals moving away from the work sites.
+Noise from helicopter use would be disruptive and could result in animals moving away from the work sites.
 However, this use of helicopters would be isolated to each tower location and of short term duration.
 Potential impacts to mule deer and other terrestrial MIS (Impact B-27) would be considered less than significant (Class III).